Are Your Pricing Capabilities Optimised Or A Profit Liability? 🌈

-We argue that it takes investment in your strategy, people and operations to truly develop pricing capabilities.
+We will argue that it takes investment in your strategy, people and operations to truly develop pricing capabilities.

 We strongly believe that it’s a huge risk to reduce pricing down to tactics or random numbers in a spreadsheet, especially in downtime or during a crisis.

-Not having pricing capabilities is riskier
+Case study: Not having any pricing capabilities is a serious profit-risk

 Pricing process doesn’t run on automation; at least not yet.
 It needs people who are familiar in pricing strategy, range of products or services, customers, suppliers and competitors.
 Companies can train the current workers and also hire qualified people in business school or experienced executives who are experts in pricing.